-Dr. Erickson has strong ties to the communities Northampton serves.
-He earned a doctorate in educational leadership at Lehigh University, where he received the Mathew W. Gaffney Award for Academic Excellence.
-He served in several important positions at Lehigh including dean of students from 1990-1999, associate vice president and executive assistant to the president from 1999-2001, and vice president for administrative and government affairs from 2001-2005.
+While earning his doctorate in educational leadership at Lehigh University, he received the Mathew W. Gaffney Award for Academic Excellence.
+He served in several important positions at Lehigh, including dean of students from 1990-1999, associate vice president and executive assistant to the president from 1999-2001, and vice president for administrative and government affairs from 2001-2005.

 In 2005 he was named president of Wittenberg University.
-During his seven years at the nationally-ranked university he was credited with facilitating the development of new academic programs, expanding international exchange opportunities, and fostering a close and mutually beneficial relationship with the city of Springfield, Ohio.
+During his seven years there he was credited with facilitating the development of new academic programs, expanding international exchange opportunities, and fostering a close and mutually beneficial relationship with the city of Springfield, Ohio.

-Dr. Erickson's interest in the presidency at Northampton stemmed from his long-standing admiration for the work of the College and its impact on the community, coupled with a lifelong passion for education and community engagement and his affinity for Northampton's commitment to access, its student-centered focus and its entrepreneurial spirit.
+Dr. Erickson's interest in the presidency at Northampton stemmed from his ties to the communities Northampton serves, his long-standing admiration for the work of the College and its impact on those communities, and his affinity for Northampton's commitment to access, its student-centered focus and its entrepreneurial spirit.